 Usually, building owners first realize their gypsum roof is damaged when it starts leaking.
 Gypsum essentially turns to powder when wet–so if the TPO or other roofing above it erodes and the gypsum is exposed to moisture, it will begin to leak.

 It is important to determine the true extent of the damage before purchasing any repair products.
-Sometimes, although the size of the leak is small, there is a much larger chunk of gypsum that is damaged and requires replacement.
+Sometimes, although the size of the leak is small, there is a much larger area of gypsum that is damaged and requires replacement.
 The best way to assess is by tearing off all the roofing, or at least a wide section of it surrounding the leaking area.
 Look for cracking, sagging, or deteriorating surfaces and measure the square footage affected.

 Step 2: Choose the right repair products